Network Modernization & Consolidation

 1. Prioritize the Modernization of High-Risk High Value Assets (HVAs)

-The HVA Initiative, beginning in 2015, was a seminal step in helping the Federal Government recognize, categorize, and prioritize modernization and security improvements for the primary benefit of its “crown jewel” systems.5 The implementation plan outlined below goes a step further by recommending specific policy, resource allocation, and other interventions to provide near-term assistance to agencies as they strengthen their ability to protect these assets, which are susceptible to the greatest amount of cybersecurity risk.
+The HVA Initiative, which began in 2015, was a seminal step in helping the Federal Government recognize, categorize, and prioritize modernization and security improvements for the primary benefit of its “crown jewel” systems.5 The implementation plan outlined below goes a step further by recommending specific policy, resource allocation, and other interventions to provide near-term assistance to agencies as they strengthen their ability to protect these assets, which are susceptible to the greatest amount of cybersecurity risk.
 It leverages the current ATC supported efforts to improve the Authority to Operate (ATO) process, and it corresponds with the direction set forth in Section 1 of EO 13800, which mandates that all agencies perform a risk assessment and identify areas in which additional attention is needed.
 This is consistent with agency responsibilities under FISMA.

 Simply applying the next set of patches to these systems and tacking on additional tools is no longer sufficient; rather, HVAs must be driven toward implementation of modern architectures that are based on data-level protections.
 Systems that are most important to the Federal Government, yet are also most vulnerable, should be addressed first.